 Google Shopping’s official policies on Dangerous Products note that it defines—and bans—guns or any “functional devices that appear to discharge a projectile at high velocity, whether for sport, self-defense, or combat,” including parts “necessary to the function of a gun” or anything that even appears to be a real gun.

-A Burgundy bottle is immediately recognisable even to wine novices, but it’s hard to mistake that for a handgun… even to handgun novices.
-“We are experiencing an error in our Shopping results and we are working to address this issue," a Google spokesperson told Business Insider, admitting that it was a temporary mistake and not a permanent policy change or forever-ban on Burgundies, Appetite for Destruction, or everyone’s favourite film about Navy fighter pilots who play beach volleyball in jeans.
+A Burgundy bottle is immediately recognizable even to wine novices, but it’s hard to mistake that for a handgun… even to handgun novices.
+“We are experiencing an error in our Shopping results and we are working to address this issue," a Google spokesperson told Business Insider, admitting that it was a temporary mistake and not a permanent policy change or forever-ban on Burgundies, Appetite for Destruction, or everyone’s favorite film about Navy fighter pilots who play beach volleyball in jeans.

 By Tuesday evening, all search results had seemingly been restored, an the top result for “Burgundy wine” was an original wooden case of six bottles of Domaine de la Romanee-Conti La Tache Grand Cru Monopole retailing for $24,000.
 Uh, Google, can that price be a mistake?
 Please?